Yiyuan Cao

 A verification system usually needs three major components: a programming language, a specification language, and a proof language.
 Can we have a system-level language where programming, specification, and proof seamlessly coexist?

-The goal of this project is to merge specification and proof capabilities into a system-level programming language, resulting in more readable specifications that resemble tests and more intuitive proof manipulation akin to symbolic execution.
+The goal of this project is to merge specification and proof capabilities into a system-level programming language, resulting in more readable specifications that resemble contracts with ghost code and more direct proof manipulation just like programming.
 This approach has the potential to reduce the needed expertise for doing verification and bridge the communication gaps between proof engineers and program developers, which is often perceived as a significant obstacle to the broader adoption of verification practices.

 Awards